Healing the Homelessness Crisis

 - Reduce the overall population and rate of return to shelter by 30% within two years.

-- Double the number of drop-in sites so that New Yorkers have more immediate access to get food, clothing, showers and social services instead of living on the street and subways.
+- Double the number of homeless outreach community centers so that New Yorkers have more immediate access to get food, clothing, internet access, showers and social services instead of living on the street and subways.
+Our centers will serve as a form of community outreach to the city’s homeless population to help create trust and connection that will make the city’s efforts more effective and compassionate.

 Simplify the Process of Building and Finding Housing